Nicole-Lynn/nicolelynn-python/README.md

 Each problem set covers various concepts and topics in Python and comprises a series of programming assignments that provided me with the opportunity to reinforce and showcase my comprehension of the various concepts and techniques.

 ## Course Information
 CS50's Introduction to Programming with Python is an online course that covers fundamental concepts of computer programming using the Python programming language.
-For more information about the course, please refer to the [CS50 website](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python).
+For more information about the course, please refer to the [course website](https://www.edx.org/learn/python/harvard-university-cs50-s-introduction-to-programming-with-python).

 ## Problem Sets
 The problem sets are based on the topics covered each week.
 Below is the list of the problem sets along with the corresponding topics: